In 2021, the global economy started recovering from the pandemic recession. However, a few global financial market risks remain.

 Market Volatility

-Thus, the general public is not left with disposable funds to enthusiastically participate in the markets.
+Thus, the general public is not left with disposable funds to enthusiastically participate in markets.
 Such a situation is very volatile, and risk sharing in financial markets, i.e., risks are proportionally distributed amongst all the participants, can address it.

 The Potential Decline of Overvalued Tech Companies